mgrosso/elvis/README.md

 plugin knows how to take changes and add them to the change table, and how to apply a change to a slave table.

+### Motivation

+We liked the flexible per table trigger nature of slony, but didn't like the message complexity of Slony which is O((Nodes * Changes)^2) since all Slony cluster members are required to know the status of every other member.

 ### Asynchronous, Master Slave with flexible topolgies

 Replication is asynchronous but respects transactions; slaves recieve changes